Online Master’s in Clinical Mental Health Counseling: Trauma Emphasis

 Loading Form

-The courses in this master’s in clinical mental health counseling program with trauma emphasis were selected to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.
-A master’s degree is a required steppingstone for clinical licensure in all 50 states.
+The courses in this master’s in clinical mental health Counseling: trauma program were selected to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.
+A master’s degree is required for clinical licensure in all 50 states.

 In this program’s courses, you will thoroughly examine the following topic areas: